Skip to main content

 # INFO: Uvicorn running on http://0.0.0.0:8000

-Step 4: Install SDK
+Step 4: Install the SDK

 In a new terminal, install the QWED SDK in your project: